-Stocks surge as Yellen set to tell Congress to 'act big' on coronavirus stimulus
+Stocks climb as Yellen gives investors big dose of coronavirus stimulus hopes

 Tuesday is Trump's final full day in office

-U.S. equity markets rallied Tuesday in President Trump’s final full day in office as traders awaited Treasury Secretary nominee Janet Yellen’s Senate testimony on Capitol Hill.
+U.S. equity markets rallied Tuesday in President Trump’s final full day in office as traders weighed Treasury Secretary nominee Janet Yellen’s Senate testimony on Capitol Hill which included a big dose of fresh stimulus hopes.

 Continue Reading Below